-the subfloor should be prepared in accordance with the 'Substrate Preparation Guidelines' depending on the type (e.g., for a concrete floor, the sub-floor should be prepared as per guidelines under 2.1 Concrete floors).
-We recommend the flooring installer to contact the underfloor heating contractor to ensure that the subfloor is prepared correctly.
+ortant: Prior to installation of the acoustic underlay, the loor should be prepared in accordance with the 'Substrate aration Guidelines' depending on the type (e.g., for a crete floor, the sub-floor should be prepared as per guidelines er 2.1 Concrete floors).
+We recommend the acoustic underlay installed by the flooring installer to ensure that the subfloor been prepared correctly.